7 Most Difficult Languages to Learn in the World

 It is an agglutinative language, which means prefixes and suffixes are attached to words to determine their meaning and indicate the flow of the sentence.

-While Turkish uses similar Latin alphabets like French or German; however, it is totally different in grammar, syntax, and vocabulary.
+While Turkish uses similar Latin alphabets to French or German, it is totally different in grammar, syntax, and vocabulary.

-It follows the subject-object-verb structure (SOV) in linguistic typology, which is like Spanish or French.
+It follows the subject-object-verb structure (SOV) in linguistic typology, like Spanish or French.

 Turkish is phonetic, and the pronunciation of each letter is unique.
 Besides, there are no confusing double constants.
 To sum up, you speak it the same way as you write it.

-Also, Turkish has loaned over 5,000 words from French alone.
-Hence, it will benefit you immensely if you know French when trying to acquire Turkish vocabulary.
+Also, Turkish has borrowed over 5,000 words from French alone.
+Hence, knowing French will benefit you immensely when trying to acquire Turkish vocabulary.

 The words, however, can be challenging to remember.